neavemj/JEV_assembly_pipe/README.md

 cp $HOME/software/JEV_assembly_pipe/assemble_JEV.snakemake $HOME/data/JEV_genomes/
 ```

 *Note: copying these files is very important and ensures clear separation between the software and the data.
-Each time you run the pipeline copy a new config and snakemake file to the data location*
+Each time you run the pipeline, copy a new config and snakemake file to the data location*

 Now open the config.yaml file in your favorite text editor and change the installation location, the location of your sequence reads, and any other parameters.